 - Small wheels and frames as well as triangulated frames are stiffer; steel material is stiffer.
 (Wheel and front fork stiffness are excluded here, the inclusion of which would further change the results in favor of smaller wheels and frames.)

-- Many hard tail Road bikes are found to be surprisingly soft– as much as 10%-12% softer than the Dahon Deltec’ed sample!
+- Many hard tail Road bikes are found to be surprisingly soft– as much as 10%-12% softer than the Dahon Deltech’ed sample!
 In general, big wheel/frames bikes require much more attention in the future.

-- The Soft tail MTB is softer than a Deltec’ed Dahon by as much as 20%-25%.
+- The Soft tail MTB is softer than a Deltech’ed Dahon by as much as 20%-25%.
 Why?
 It is found that a genuine rear triangle is significantly compromised, causing serious flexibility between the BB tube and the rear axle.
 (That is one reason why the axles must be conditionally free to move in testing experiments for frame stiffness).

 - In particular, the folding bike by BrX stands out as softest.
-It wastes 56 times more energy as a Deltec’ed Dahon.
+It wastes 56 times more energy as a Deltech’ed Dahon.
 Reason?
 On top of replacing a single tube for the front triangle, and a consequential compromise in the “rear triangle”, its rear suspension’s pivot is positioned uniquely and exceptionally low, causing the bike to bop seriously while pedaling hard.

 - In a complete pedaling cycle, the wasted energy in a soft bike can be as much as 11 joules (NM), which is like lifting 1.1 kg for one meter.
 Assuming a nominal pedaling cadence of 90/min, that is 990 J/min (almost like lifting 100kg–more heavy than most cyclists– for 1 meter per minute !